sarahyost/saife-endpoint-library/source/index.md

 #Overview

-**Welcome to the SAIFE® Endpoint Library!**
+**Welcome to the SAIFE® Endpoint Library Documentation!**

-This document will guide you in integrating the SAIFE platform and features into your applications, using either C++ or Java.
-The Endpoint Library provide a framework for  ensuring the authenticity of all your endpoints, whether small sensors, smartphones, laptops, or smart refrigerators, as well as the integrity of all your data.
-Feel free to check out the recently released [SAIFE Management API documentation](http://saifeinc.com/developers/libraries/management/), for creating custom management dashboards, and refer to [saifeinc.com](http://saifeinc.com/), our [developer page](http://saifeinc.com/developers/), or our [support forums](https://saife.zendesk.com/hc/en-us) for a a thorough introduction to the SAIFE system architecture.

 SAIFE is a patented security platform that provides trusted routing over untrusted networks for any IP-based endpoint.
-SAIFE uses a secure, distributed, global network to create secure tunnels between SAIFE-enabled devices.
+SAIFE, Inc. created a secure, distributed, global network to create secure tunnels between SAIFE-enabled devices.
 All traffic is signed, bi-directionally authenticated, and encrypted.

-The SAIFE Endpoint Library allows you to create your own self-contained public key infrastructure (PKI).
+Integrating the SAIFE Endpoint Library into your applications allows you to build your own self-contained public key infrastructure (PKI).
 Every endpoint and network component is given a unique public certificate, which is validated and signed by [the SAIFE Dashboard](https://dashboard.saifeinc.com/).
 The Dashboard also allows you to provision endpoints and create secure groups, ensuring that communication only occurs between the specified, trusted endpoints within a secure group.

-This version of the Endpoint Library provides 128 bit encryption; if 256 bit encrpytion is required, please [contact](mailto:sales@saifeinc.com) our export control team.
+This document will guide you in integrating the SAIFE platform and features into your applications.
+The Endpoint Library ensures the authenticity of all your endpoints, whether small sensors, smartphones, laptops, or smart refrigerators, as well as the integrity of all your data.
+Two versions of the library are currently available, in C++ and Java, providing 128 bit encryption.
+If your project requires 256 bit encrpytion, please [contact us](mailto:sales@saifeinc.com).

+Let's work together to secure the Internet of Things!
+Feel free to check out the recently released [SAIFE® Management API documentation](http://saifeinc.com/developers/libraries/management/) as well, for creating custom management dashboards, and refer to [saifeinc.com](http://saifeinc.com/), our [developer page](http://saifeinc.com/developers/), or our [support forums](https://saife.zendesk.com/hc/en-us) for a a thorough introduction to the SAIFE system architecture.

 This document is divided in the following sections:

-* [Getting Started](#getting-started) - for those of you who want to start compiling and running immediately.
+* [Getting Started](#getting-started) - for those of you who want to start compiling and running immediately!
 * [API Overview](#api-overview) - a brief description of the key API classes.
 * [Anatomy of a SAIFE Application](#anatomy-of-a-saife-application) - provides an in-depth explanation of the anatomy of a SAIFE application.
 * [Release Notes](#release-notes) - latest updates.